hindutva/hindutva.github.io/content/main/rivals/abe-disease/_index.md

 - "Adoration" is a better word for pUjA.

 #### Grudging continuation of polytheism
 One observes in monotheisms a grudging continuation of polytheisms.
-Examples: [jewish prayer](../../../../images/snippets/polytheism_in_monotheism_jewish.jpg), [catholic prayer](../../../../images/snippets/polytheism_in_monotheism_christian.jpg), greek orthodox anathema ritual.
+Examples: [jewish prayer](images/snippets/polytheism_in_monotheism_jewish.jpg), [catholic prayer](images/snippets/polytheism_in_monotheism_christian.jpg), greek orthodox anathema ritual (where those who see polytheism in worship of icons and such are declared "anathema").

 ### Divine plan and importance of history